restify/errors/README.md

 Since errors created via restify-errors inherit from VError, you'll get out of the box support via bunyan's standard serializers.
-If you are using the `context` property, you can use the serializer shipped with restify-errors:
+If you are using the `info` property, you can use the serializer shipped with restify-errors:

 ```js
 var bunyan = require('bunyan');